marten-seemann/base-drafts/draft-ietf-quic-recovery.md

 acknowledgements of packets in another packet number space, but they rely on complex assumptions about the peer’s processing and acknowledgement algorithms.
-Even those are unable to quickly recover from cases such as losing the client's Initial, but receiving the 0-RTT packets.
+Even those are unable to quickly recover from cases such as losing the Client Initial, but receiving the 0-RTT packets.
 Below are three different optimizations in increasing complexity that minimize handshake latency.

 ### Empty ACK frames

-The EMPTY_ACK frame enables faster recovery of lost Initial and Handshake packets when the only other outstanding packets are undecryptable.
+The EMPTY_ACK frame enables faster recovery of lost Client Initial and Handshake packets when the only other outstanding packets are undecryptable.
 In that case, the peer can’t decrypt the packet or packet number, but they do know a packet for a QUIC connection of a supported version was received.